SagnickDey427/web-dev-projects/README.md

   ⟫In javascript, we created a list of choices separated by ',' and then assigned it to span tags under the input area.

   ⟫setTimeInterval() function is used to create the random selecting animation.
 Finally we choose a random tag using Math.random() function .

+🎯4th project --> Light/Dark theme selector with browser localStorage .

+  ⟫First we designed a basic webpage normally with html and css.

+  ⟫For light/dark theme, we set different classes called 'light' and 'dark' and 'solar' which goes with either light or dark class .
+We set some color-variables in :root{} and set the colors of different sections to different variables in light/dark mode by slightly changing the color of the variables in each mode.

+  ⟫We used many new, different properties and methods , here like :
+    1. 'clip-path' property in CSS.
+    2. 'hue-rotate()' method in 'filter' property in CSS.
+    3. ':focus-within' pseudo-class.
+    4. browser's localStorage to save the color selections even after reloading the page.